 Engine compression is the result of engine combustion; the combustion is housed within the engine cylinders which are located within the engine block.
 A crack in the engine block can be the cause of low compression.
 This will cause engine combustion pressure to be disrupted, lowering the engine compression causing poor engine performance.

 Engine smoke is a major sign of a cracked engine block.
 Smoke from an engine is normally caused by a severely cracked engine block.
 This is often a sign of a severe engine block crack or fracture, normally coinciding with severe engine performance issues in addition to visible smoke.

 Visual Crack in Block

 A routine visual vehicle inspection can sometimes be enough to fine a cracked engine block.
 If your engine is clean and free from excess dirt or grime a visual inspection could be enough to spot a problem these should be noticed when a service or possibly M.O.T is taking place.
-More often than not large engine block cracks cause obvious symptoms, but in some situations where there is no mechanical symptoms but you suspect a problem ask for it to be checked during routine maintenance or servicing.
+More often than not large engine block cracks cause obvious symptoms, but in some situations where there are no mechanical symptoms but you suspect a problem.
+Ask for it to be checked during routine maintenance or servicing.

 Checklist For A Blown Engine Block:

 • Check your oil and antifreeze.
 If you think there is any discolouration or changes to either have then tested.

 • Check if your engine is leaking oil or coolant.
 This will cause your engine to overheat quickly.